Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 Experimental Support.
-Good theories must have experimental support.
+Good theories have considerable experimental support.

 1.

-HP: Every phenomenon involved in the hydroplate explanation for earth’s radioactivity is well understood and demonstrable: the piezoelectric effect, poling, nuclear combustion, electron capture, flutter with high compressive and tensile stresses, neutron production by bremsstrahlung radiation, Z-pinch, neutron activation analysis, rapid decay of artificially produced superheavy nuclei, and increased decay rates resulting from high voltages and concentrated electrical currents.
+HP: Every phenomenon involved in the hydroplate explanation for Earth’s radioactivity is well understood and demonstrable: the piezoelectric effect, poling, nuclear combustion, heat absorption by fusion of heavy elements, electron capture, flutter with high compressive and tensile stresses, neutron production by bremsstrahlung radiation, Z-pinch, neutron activation analysis, rapid decay of artificially produced superheavy nuclei, and increased decay rates resulting from high voltages and concentrated electrical currents.

 We know radioactive nuclei have excess energy, continually vibrate, and are always on the verge of “flying apart” (i.e., decaying).
 Atomic accelerators bombard nuclei; adding that energy produces radioisotopes and rapid decay.